fleetroot/Tax-Document-Tool/README.md

 Tax Document Tool

-This tool is for editing text files of customer account activity downloaded from CoreCard.
+This tool is for editing text files of customer account activity downloaded.

 It will sum the total loan charges and open an edited and appropriately condensed csv in Excel